Tuesday Spiritual Studies

 The Still Speaking Seminar

-The purpose of the group is to look at a variety of modern intellectuals’ thinking on issues of faith, morals and justice as they relate to our spiritual tradition.
-In recent weeks we have spent time with topics such as Harvard Philosophy Professor Michael Sandel’s exploration of the ethics of meritocracy; twentieth century Protestant theologian Reinhold Niebuhr’s work on social ethics in relation to economic inequality and warfare; Catholic Social Teaching and Christian Democracy movement; and Pope Francis’ recent encyclicals on the environment and immigration.
+The Still Speaking Seminar meets on the first and third Mondays of each month from 7:30 to 9 pm via Zoom.
+Its purpose is to look at a variety of modern intellectuals’ thinking on issues of faith, morals and justice as they relate to our spiritual tradition.
+Topics rotate in response to the interests of the group.
+In recent weeks we have spent time with topics such as Harvard Philosophy Professor Michael Sandel’s exploration of the ethics of meritocracy; twentieth century Protestant theologian Reinhold Niebuhr’s work on social ethics in relation to economic inequality and warfare; Catholic Social Teaching and Christian Democracy movement; Pope Francis’ recent encyclicals on the environment and immigration: The Fourth Turning by demographers William Strauss and Neil Howe; and spiritual experiences in eastern traditions.

 The Seaside Parish Knitters